Progressive Democrats: Harney leadership

 After the collapse of Reynolds' first administration later in 1992, O'Malley retired from the leadership of the party.
 Following the 1992 general election, John Dardis (Agricultural Panel) and Cathy Honan (Industrial and Commercial Panel) were elected to Seanad Éireann as part of an election pact with their politically polar opposites Democratic Left.
 Mary Harney became the new leader after a bitter electoral contest with Pat Cox who later left the party.
 Harney was the first woman to lead any of the major Irish political parties.
 Harney served as Tánaiste (deputy prime minister) from May 1997 until September 2006 after a return to government in coalition with Fianna Fáil.

-In the 2002 general election the party defied expectations by doubling its Dáil seats to eight, although its share of the vote declined slightly to 4%.
-In total the Progressive Democrats participated in coalition governments four times, on each occasion with Fianna Fáil (1989–1992; 1997–2002; 2002–2007; 2007–2009), and also with the Green Party from 2007 to 2009.
+In the 2002 general election the party doubled its Dáil seats to eight, although its share of the vote declined slightly to 4%.
+In total, the Progressive Democrats participated in coalition governments four times, on each occasion with Fianna Fáil (1989–1992; 1997–2002; 2002–2007; 2007–2009), and also with the Green Party from 2007 to 2009.

 In 2005 Michael McDowell publicly took a firmly anti-republican position and named Gerry Adams, Martin McGuinness and Martin Ferris as members of the IRA Army Council.
 The convention in Irish politics at this time was not to accuse Sinn Féin politicians of being members of the Army Council, in doing so McDowell broke with convention.
 He said that until the IRA disbanded Sinn Féin could not be involved in government, North or South.